-→ European Union CO2 emissions collapsed because of the fall in coal line with coal generation
+→ European Union CO2 emissions collapsed because of the fall in coal average.

 EU power sector emissions fell by 13% in 2019, the largest fall this century.
 The carbon intensity of EU electricity is collapsing rapidly, and is now 42% below the global average.